Skip to content

 Victoria Atkins

-Victoria is an associate in the dispute resolution team who advises both claimants and defendants in a variety of complex, high value contentious matters.
+Victoria is a disputes lawyer, who advises both claimants and defendants in a variety of complex, high value contentious matters.

-Victoria is an associate in the dispute resolution team who advises both claimants and defendants in a variety of complex, high value contentious matters.
+Victoria is a disputes lawyer, who advises both claimants and defendants in a variety of complex, high value contentious matters.

 Email Victoria +44 (0)20 3375 7545